Using the Animation Editor

 Using Default Rigs

-To animate a rig, you’ll need to define poses by moving or rotating specific parts (head, torso, hand, foot, etc.).
-When the animation runs, it will smoothly animate the rig from pose to pose.
+To animate a rig, you’ll need to define poses by moving/rotating specific parts like the head, right hand, left foot, etc. When the animation runs, it will smoothly animate the rig from pose to pose.

 Consider a simple animation where a human character turns its head 45° to the left.
 This animation involves two poses — the initial position of the head (looking forward) and the turned position of the head (looking left).

 - Drag the scrubber bar to the frame position where you want to set the pose, for example 15.
 Animation authoring is based on 30 frames per second, so 15 is equivalent to ½ second.

 Hover your mouse over the rig and click on a part to select it, or select the part by clicking its name in the left side of the editor window.